Changissnz/selfinterest/README.md

 to the two simple categories of direct physical interaction with them, in which the human being may die by that snake's direct doing, and the snake's physical qualities of interest, such as its venom.
-For the first category of the snake's relevance, the parallel to the human being is complicated by the possibilities of human action.
+For the first category of the snake's relevance, the parallel to the human being is complicated by the possibilities of human existence.
 The roles of an executioner, a judge, and a legislator demand different actions.
-A human being could be a representative or a commander, and by the prestige that these two titles carry, that human being is associated with capabilities outside of their direct doings.
+A human being could be a representative or a commander, and from the degree of prestige that these two titles carry, that human being is associated with capabilities outside of their direct doings.
+The innate appearance of a human being has qualities not entirely of a perceptible form.
+This is the conclusion due to the quality of associative memory that human cognition operates with, as well as the inferences that human beings make about others due to pertaining information that is either incorrect or be interpreted as incorrect beliefs.